22. AGX Vehicle

 track->add( createTrackWheel( agxVehicle::TrackWheel::Model::IDLER, 0.4, 0.3, agx::Vec3( 8, 0, 0 ) ) );

-// Initialization callback when the segmentation of the track has been made.
+// Initialization callback called after the track segmentation has been computed.

 // geometries/shapes to the nodes.
-Note that the track has calculated a length
+Note that the track has already calculated

-// of the nodes that has to be taken into account.
+// the node length, which must be taken into account.

 agx::UInt counter = 0;